I hope my ideas add to your enjoyment of the festive season, and if you get the chance please do come and dine with us at Coworth Park.

 Do you have any recommendations for taking the hassle out of Christmas Day cooking?

 The secret here is all in the preparation.
 I suggest preparing all your vegetables the day before so that they’re ready to be cooked.
 You can also prep the turkey by boning the legs and preparing the crown so they’re ready for the oven.
 By sticking to the simple things there’s less fuss and really delicious food.
+For a starter, in my opinion nothing beats a good old-fashioned prawn cocktail.

 What’s your favourite canapé to serve at a Christmas party?